 You get the point.

-But, all is not lost.
+But, not all is lost.
 There is a solution to crack the shell (get it?).
 In fact, there are many options to bust out of the no-credit catch-22.
 Here are a few:

 3. Secured cards.